yogi/fabacademy2016/w14-output.md

   Your browser does not support the video tag.
 </video>

 As you can tell segments B, C, D are also blinking, which should not happen!
-I think this is happening because the voltage is 5V, while the LED
-    expects 2.1V.
 I'm still debugging this.